kmkumaran/purchasing/README.md

 ###Task 1: Configure your organization in Chef Server

-**Step 1.** Open a web browser and navigate to the Chef Server URL
+**Step 1.** Login to your Chef account.

-**Step 2.** Create your organization in Chef and the download starter kit onto your Windows VM
+**Step 2.** Click on the "Administration" tab.

+**Step 3.** On the left pane under "Organizations", Click the "Create" button.

+**Step 4.** Once your organiztion is created.
+Click on the Action menu, click on Starter Kit.

+**Step 5.** Click on Download Starter kit.

 ![](<media/chef-starter.png>)

-This creates a chef repo in the chef-repo directory.
+**Step 6.** Copy and Extract the contents to your Windows VM configured with VSO Agent, to say 'C:\chef-repo'

  Chef uses RSA keys to encrypt all communication between the Chef workstation and the Chef server.
-Chef starter kit contains a file called <user>.pem, which contains the key for the user account.
-When we created our <fabrikam> organization, we saved the organization key into a file called <yourname-validator>.pem in our home directory.
+Chef starter kit contains a files in the directory c:\chef-repo\.chef called &lt;user&gt;.pem, which contains the key for the user account.
+When we created our orgainization, we got the organization key into a file called &lt;yourname-validator&gt;.pem in the 'c:\chef-repo\.chef' directory.

 ###Task 2: Configuring Windows VM having the VSO Agent as the Chef Workstation
 In this exercise, you will configure your Windows VM as a Chef Workstation.